 Make a Table: when data needs to be organized; with ratios (ratio tables).

-Draw a Picture or Diagram: when using the coordinate plane; with directional questions; with shape-related questions (area, perimeter, surface area, volume); or when it’s just hard picture in your mind.
+Draw a Picture or Diagram: when using the coordinate plane; with directional questions; with shape-related questions (area, perimeter, surface area, volume); or when it’s just hard to picture in your mind.

 Find a Pattern: when numbers in a problem continue to increase, decrease or both.